 - 2.4 The role of Officers is to give advice and information to Members upon which they may determine policy issues and to implement the policies determined by the Council, and to provide advice to Members as to how this might properly be done. - 2.5 In giving such advice to Members, and in preparing and presenting reports, it is the responsibility of the Officer to express his/her own professional views and recommendations.
-Whilst an Officer may report the views of individual Members on an issue, if the Member wishes to express a contrary view he/she should not seek to pressure the Officer to make a recommendation contrary to the Officer's professional view. - 2.6 Certain Officers, e.g. Chief Executive (The Head of Paid Service and the Section 151 Officer) the Head of Legal and Democratic Services (the Monitoring Officer) and the Statutory Chief Officers have responsibilities in law over and above their obligations to the Council and to individual Members, and Members must respect these obligations, must not obstruct Officers in the discharge of these responsibilities, and must not victimise Officers for discharging these responsibilities.
+Whilst an Officer may report the views of individual Members on an issue, if the Member wishes to express a contrary view he/she should not seek to pressure the Officer to make a recommendation contrary to the Officer's professional view. - 2.6 Certain Officers, for example the Chief Executive (Head of Paid Service), Chief Officer Finance and Trading (Section 151 Officer) and the Head of Legal and Democratic Services (Monitoring Officer), have responsibilities in law over and above their obligations to the Council and to individual Members.
+Members must respect these obligations, must not obstruct Officers in the discharge of these responsibilities and must not victimise Officers for discharging any such obligation.